Rottweiler Temperament: The Truth About This Loyal Guardian

 • No disturbing the dog when resting or sleeping.

-This is of course not an exhaustive list by any means, but a few very important rules to keep in mind.
-Rottweilers are good with children when socialized and properly trained as puppies, up until adulthood.
+This is, of course, not an exhaustive list by any means, but a few very important rules to keep in mind.
+Rottweilers are good with children when socialized and properly trained as puppies until adulthood.

 Do Rottweilers make Good Guard Dogs?

-I am sure many people not familiar with Rottweilers often ask if Rottweilers are guard dogs.
-In my opinion, a Rottweiler is a guard dog and some much more.
-The breed is one that makes it a priority to protect its family, and turf from anyone who is seen as a threat.
+I am sure many people unfamiliar with Rottweilers often ask if Rottweilers are guard dogs.
+I think a Rottweiler is a guard dog and much more.
+The breed is one that makes it a priority to protect its family and turf from anyone who is seen as a threat.
 In A New Owner’s Guide to Rottweilers, Author Urs Ochsenbein States:

-Most Rottweilers stand back and access a threat before making a decision whether to engage, or not to engage.
+Most Rottweilers stand back and assess a threat before making a decision whether to engage or not.
 Rottweilers are usually more suspicious of outsiders who walk by.
-If your not in need of a dog that is territorial, then look elsewhere.
-Anyone who is not on the inside of a Rottweilers territory is usually not invited, unless a family member, or close friend.
+If you don’t need a territorial dog, look elsewhere.
+Anyone not inside a Rottweiler’s territory is usually not invited, unless they are a family member or close friend.

-I must admit, it can be quite frustrating dealing with a dog that constantly runs to the gate when ever unfamiliar people walk by the house, but it is a Rottweiler quality that usually subsides with the maturity of the breed, or consistent training.
-In most cases I will put my dog on a sit or down until he is in a calm state, as the person/persons have passed.
+I must admit, it can be quite frustrating dealing with a dog that constantly runs to the gate when unfamiliar people walk by the house, but this is a Rottweiler quality that usually subsides with the breed’s maturity or consistent training.
+In most cases, I will put my dog on a sit or down until he is in a calm state, as the person/persons have passed.

-This exercise teaches him that he needs not to engage every person walking by with aggression.
-Especially elderly people, or mothers with children.
-The aggression seems to increase when other dogs are added to the equation, which is normal for the Rottweiler breed.
+This exercise teaches him not to engage every person walking by with aggression, especially elderly people or mothers with children.
+Aggression seems to increase when other dogs are added to the equation, which is normal for the Rottweiler breed.

-If you are looking for a guard dog you have found one.
-The Rottweiler will not disapoint as a guard dog if treated fairly and feels like part of your family.
+If you are looking for a guard dog, you have found one.
+The Rottweiler will not disappoint as a guard dog if treated fairly and feels like part of your family.
 The responsibility of protecting your family members and property becomes second nature.

-The obvious conclusion to the question of whether the Rottweiler is a dog that possesses the temperament that meets the requirements of anyone looking for a family friendly dog breed is “yes”.
+The obvious conclusion to the question of whether the Rottweiler is a dog whose temperament meets the requirements of anyone looking for a family-friendly dog breed is “yes.”

 Rottweiler Personality

-I will not speak for all Rottweiler owners, but the Rottweilers that I own and have owned, have had similar personality traits.
-Several Rottweiler personality traits that I have witnessed from the Rottweilers that I have owned is affection.
+I will not speak for all Rottweiler owners, but the Rottweilers that I own and have owned have had similar personality traits.
+I have witnessed Several Rottweiler personality traits from the Rottweilers I have owned, including affection.
 They love a lot of attention.
 You can’t pet a Rottweiler on the head once or twice without being bumped and pushed for more.
 If you want a dog that will love you to death, this is the breed for you.

-If you lack the time to interact with them, you will usually indirectly create a dog that is destructive, anxious, and lacking much self-control.
-Rottweilers are busy bodies often pacing back and forth in order to release pent-up energy if left alone for a long period of time.
+If you lack the time to interact with them, you will usually indirectly create a dog that is destructive, anxious, and lacking in self-control.
+Rottweilers are busy bodies, often pacing back and forth to release pent-up energy if left alone for a long period of time.

-Many of the personality traits of a Rottweiler are due to the personalities of their parents, and ultimately how you raise your Rotti.
-On the flip side, Rottweilers are very suspicious of others that are not part of the family.
-Unless your Rottweiler has been acquainted with your friends or others outside the sphere of your house hold, Take caution!!
+Many of the personality traits of a Rottweiler are due to their parents’ personalities, and ultimately, how you raise your Rotti.
+Conversely, Rottweilers are suspicious of others who are not part of the family.
+Unless your Rottweiler has been acquainted with your friends or others outside your household, take caution!!
 The only remedy for this Rottweiler personality trait is for friends and family to come around more often.

-Rottweilers are great dogs to own and make outstanding companions for any family that has the patience to nurture, train, and lead.
-They are great with children, and make awesome guard dogs.
+Rottweilers are great dogs to own and make outstanding companions for any family that has the patience to nurture, train, and lead them.
+They are great with children and make awesome guard dogs.

 1. Thank you so much for this highly informative article, Anthony!
 I, along with three of my cousins, own Rottweilers.
 With one of my cousin’s Rottweilers in particular, he was incredibly protective of his family and household (he loved me; he would always lick my face, eat dinner with me, and sleep on my lap during movie night.
 Haha).
 One of the next door neighbors had a little Pomeranian dog (cute and harmless, from what I could tell), but my aunt and uncle always kept the dog locked inside, as he would become incredibly agitated with the Pomeranian (much more so than with other dogs on the block).
 One day, while everyone was gone, the little Pomeranian dog somehow got into my cousin’s backyard, and their Rottweiler brutally murdered the dog (I’ll spare everyone the gruesome details.
 Haha).
 Needless to say, my uncle and his neighbor had a long talk, he paid the neighbor for the dog, and my uncle decided to put their dog in a professional “taming” program-he wasn’t as socialized as they initially thought.
 Rottweilers are great family dogs, but we must be careful to give them proper training.
 God bless you!